 Three stationary studies are created in order to account for the effects of pore pressure and gravity loads in the stability of the slope.
 In the first study, only Darcy's Law is computed to get the pore pressure profile.
-In a second study, the embankment is simulated with this hydrostatic pressure and gravity.
-In the third study step the pore pressure generated in the first study, and the initial stresses generated by gravity loads in the second study are taken into account by adding a Initial Stress and Strain node.
+In a second study, the embankment is simulated with this hydrostatic load, pore pressure and gravity.
+In the third study step, the initial stresses generated by hydrostatic load, pore pressure and gravity in the second study are taken into account by adding an Initial Stress and Strain node.
 The Mohr-Coulomb criterion is added in the third study to study the elastoplastic failure of the soil due to the combined effect of gravity and variable pore pressure.